The Sorceress' Revolt

 An archer nocked an arrow.
 “Don’t take another step, or I’ll shoot you.”

 The sorcerer’s hand shot up and tossed exploding fire into the archer’s hand.
 In the next moment, several archers were blown into the air along with multiple fireballs.
-The sorcerer tossed another fireball at the guardhouse for good measure, causing the outer wall to collapse in a smoldering heap of charred wood. of fire.
+The sorcerer tossed another fireball at the guardhouse for good measure, causing the outer wall to collapse in a smoldering heap of charred wood.
 White smoke drifted around, and a foul odor filled the air.

 The soldiers had planned to capture Tanshi and Ko Biji by burning them, but now they were the ones being burned.